Services and technology

 List of adaptive technologies

-AccessAbility Services can arrange in-class adaptive equipment for students to undertake their program of studies.
+AccessAbility Services can arrange in-class adaptive equipment and software to assist you while you study.

-- Speech recognition (Dragon Naturally Speak Version 10)
+- Dragon Naturally Speak Version 10 (Speech recognition)

 - Echo smart pen [Microsoft Word, 202KB]